GibbyGecko/CompRobo_FSM_Team_15/README.md

 ### Behavior 4: Spiral Collision avoidance (`spiral_collision_avoidance.py`)

-**What it does.** Drives in a expanding spiral until it has completed a complete rotation or if it sees something in a 30 Deg cone in front of it within 1 m.
+**What it does.** Drives in a expanding spiral until if it sees something in a 30 Deg cone in front of it within 1 m.

 **Implementation.** `SpiralCollisionAvoidanceNode` subscribes to `scan` (`sensor_msgs/LaserScan`) and reads the rays in a 30 Deg cone in front of itself, and publishes its linear and angular velocities to 'cmd_vel' such that it follows a spiral that starts with a radius of 0.2 m which grows by 0.03 m every 0.1 sec.